-Table 1 Scenarios currently developed to assess the impact of interactions in North Sea mixed fisheries (from ICES 2017a).
+Table 1 Scenarios currently developed to assess the impact of interactions in North Sea mixed fisheries (from ICES, 2018a).

-Scenarios Max "Maximum": For each fleet, fishing effort in 2018 stops when all stock shares of that fleet have been caught up.
-This IVIAX option causes overfishing of the single-stock advice possibilities of most stocks.
-"Minimum": For each fleet, fishing effort in 2018 stops when the most limiting of the stock shares of that fleet has been Min caught up.
+Scenarios Max "Maximum": For each fleet, fishing effort in 2019 stops when all stock shares of that fleet have been caught up.
+This option causes overfishing of the single-stock advice possibilities of most stocks.
+Min "Minimum": For each fleet, fishing effort in 2019 stops when the most limiting of the stock shares of that fleet has been caught up.
 This option is the most precautionary option, causing underutilization of the single-stock advice possibilities of other stocks.
 This scenario can highlight some potential "choke species" issues.
-Sq_E "Status quo effort": The effort of each fleet in 2017 and 2018 is set equal to the effort in the most recently recorded 34_L year for which landings and discard data are available (2016).
-"Value": A simple scenario accounting for the economic importance of each stock for each fleet.
-The effort by fleet is Val equal to the average of the efforts required to catch the fleet's stock shares of each of the stocks, weighted by the vai historical catch value of that stock (see example further below).
+Sq_E "Status quo effort": The effort of each fleet in 2018 and 2019 is set equal to the effort in the most recently recorded year for which landings and discard data are available (2017).
+Val "Value": A simple scenario accounting for the economic importance of each stock for each fleet.
+The effort by fleet is equal to the average of the efforts required to catch the fleet's stock shares of each of the stocks, weighted by the historical catch value of that stock (see example further below).
 This option causes overfishing of some stocks and underutilization of others.
-"Haddock MSY approach": All fleets set their effort in 2017 and 2018 corresponding to their haddock stock share, HAD regardless of other catches.
-(There are differences in the haddock catches between this scenario and the single-stock advice because of the slightly different forecast methods used.)
-"Saithe MSY approach": All fleets set their effort in 2017 and 2018 corresponding to their saithe stock share, regardless POK of other catches (There are differences in the saithe catches between this scenario and the single-stock advice because of the slightly different forecast methods used.)
+COD "Cod MSY approach": All fleets set their effort in 2018 and 2019 corresponding to their cod stock share, regardless of other catches.
+(There are small differences in the cod catches between this scenario and the single-stock advice because of the slightly different forecast methods used.) range "range": estimates a fishing mortality by stock (using the F {MSY} ranges) which, if used for setting single-stock fishing opportunities, may reduce the gap between the most and the least restrictive TACs, thus reducing the potential for quota over- and undershoot.
+F {MSY} ranges are limited in accordance with the MSY approach and the MAP for stocks below MSY B {trigger} .